 Returning to driving following voluntary surrender (under Section 88 of the Road Traffic Act 1988)

-If you voluntarily surrendered your licence an in-car assessment should be permitted once DVLA receive the valid application for your licence to be reinstated; so long as you meet the eligibility criteria you should have continuing entitlement to drive under Section 88 of the Road Traffic Act 1988.
+If you voluntarily surrendered your licence a return to driving and an in-car assessment should be permitted once DVLA receive the valid application for your licence to be reinstated; so long as you meet the eligibility criteria you should have continuing entitlement to drive under Section 88 of the Road Traffic Act 1988.
 The letter of support from your doctor should state if a driving assessment is being proposed and confirm that a copy of the assessment report will be sent to DVLA.

-Following assessment a short course of driving tuition may be required, this may take the form of refresher tuition or familiarisation lessons may be needed if you are using modified controls.
+Before returning to driving a short course of driving tuition would normally be advised and a Driving Mobility assessment may be required, the tuition may take the form of refresher tuition or familiarisation lessons may be needed if you are using modified controls.
 To find a local specialist driving instructor go to our “Find an instructor” page.